-Now that we are slowly starting to emerge from sheltering due to COVID-19, it's time to focus on our skin and protecting it from the elements as we get back to everyday life.
-Our mission at Tealeavz is to share ideas with our community to help them through this next phase we are all facing and how tea can play an important role!
-I hope you enjoy this piece by our guest author, so that you improve and protect your skin as you face the world again.
+The beautiful outdoors is beckoning us so let's focus on our skin and protecting it from the elements as we venture out.
+Our mission at Tealeavz is to share ideas with our community about how tea can play an important role in everyday life!
+I hope you enjoy this piece by our guest author, so that you improve and protect your skin as you face the world.

 Tea—green, black, white, and red—is making its way from the cup into beauty products.
 Rich in antioxidants with anti-aging and anti-inflammatory properties, green tea is the most popular tea in skincare, but interest in other varieties is brewing.

 Time to Talk Teas

 Green, black, and white teas come from the same plant, Camellia sinensis.
 What makes them different is the processing of the leaves.
 Fresh-plucked green tea leaves are withered and steamed, not fermented.
 Black tea leaves are crushed and fermented, and according to recent studies, black tea has a similar amount of polyphenol antioxidants as green tea.
 Because white tea is the least processed of all varieties, it has the most antioxidants.
 It is made from leaves and buds that are plucked the day before they open, and then sun-dried.